Oprah sat down with Lindsay Lohan to clear the air about her addiction to drugs and alcohol, which was broadcast on Oprah’s Next Chapter.

 From a factual standpoint, we know that alcohol is classified as a drug, a depressant.
 We also know that Alcoholism is a serious medical condition, and people do use alcohol in conjunction with other drugs.

 Those two facts alone do not necessarily prove that alcohol use is a gateway to illegal drug use and abuse.
-There are millions of people who drink alcohol heavily and never use any other mood altering chemicals, such as cocaine, heroin, or marijuana.
+Millions of people drink alcohol heavily and never use any other mood-altering chemicals, such as cocaine, heroin, or marijuana.
 The same can be said about tobacco and marijuana.

 What often happens is alcohol consumption impairs a person’s judgment and, as a result, they then decide to try a dangerous and illegal drug like cocaine.

-It may be easy for the public to judge people like Lindsay Lohan or any other person who has an addiction.
-But treatment professionals and people with an addiction know what it’s like to be under the spell and they never pass judgment on anyone who is willing to get help and make their life better.
+It may be easy for the public to judge people like Lindsay Lohan or anyone with an addiction.
+But treatment professionals and people with addiction know what it’s like to be under a spell and they never pass judgment on anyone who is willing to get help and make their life better.

 Best of Luck with your recovery Lindsay, and thanks for being so open.